 (3) Square footage shall determine the maximum capacity or number of children that may be served in the space.
 Maximum group size shall not exceed the maximum capacity in any given space but maximum group size may be less than the capacity depending upon the ages of children served in the space.

 (4) Spaces meeting the required square footage per child may be defined by barriers to serve more than one class/group of children.
 Barriers shall be at least thirty-six inches in height, may be permanent or nonpermanent walls, bookcases, partitions or some similar device used to define the area.

 (E) Safe play space, including both indoor and outdoor play space, totaling not less than sixty square feet for each child using the space at any one time, shall be regularly available and scheduled for use.

-(1) The surface of the outdoor play space shall be well drained.
+(1) The surface of the outdoor play space shall offer proection from falls and shall be well drained.

 (2) The play space shall be free of hazards such as, but not limited to, broken glass, potholes, garbage, flammable materials and other debris.